TrisPatt/Riff-Raff-Band/README.md

 ### Contact Us

 - The contact us page displays a form and individual band member images
-- The contact form is valuable to the user as it provides with a method of contacting the band for availability and quotes
+- The contact form is valuable to the user as it provides a method of contacting the band for availability and quotes
 - The form collects the name, email address of the user and the free text enquiry

 ![Contact us](assests/images/Screenshot-contact2.webp)